-The undersigned members of the Physician Clinical Registry Coalition (the Coalition) appreciate the opportunity to comment on the proposed rule on calendar year (CY) 2019 updates to the Physician Fee Schedule, Medicare Shared Savings Program, Quality Payment Program (QPP), and Medicaid Promoting Interoperability Program (the Proposed Rule).
-The Coalition is a group of medical society-sponsored clinical data registries that collect and analyze clinical outcomes data to identify best practices and improve patient care.
-We are committed to advocating for policies that encourage and enable the development of clinical data registries and enhance their ability to improve quality of care through the analysis and reporting of clinical outcomes.
-Most of the members of the Coalition have been approved as qualified clinical data registries (QCDRs) or are working towards achieving QCDR status.
+The undersigned members of the Physician Clinical Registry Coalition (the Coalition) appreciate the opportunity to comment on the proposed rule on calendar year (CY) 2019 updates to the Physician Fee Schedule, Medicare Shared Savings Program, Quality Payment Program (QPP), and Medicaid Promoting Interoperability Program (the Proposed Rule).1 The Coalition is a group of medical society-sponsored clinical data registries that collect and analyze clinical outcomes data to identify best practices and improve patient care.
+We are committed to advocating for policies that encourage and enable the development of clinical data registries and enhance their ability to improve quality of care through the analysis and reporting of clinical data registries (QCDRs) or are working towards achieving QCDR status.